abbas-taher/decision-tree-algorithm-example/README.md

       | |
       |

-## How the Algorithm Works
+## Traversing Decision Tree: Case example
+Here we shall explain how the decision tree relates to the input data and in the following section we shall describe how the tree is created by the machine learning algorithm.

-Looking at the output tree we clearly see that the root node first tests whether the specie is non-surfacing.
+Looking at the tree (see above diagram) we clearly see that the root node first tests whether the specie is non-surfacing.
 Then it tests in each case (True or False) if the specie has flippers.
+There are 4 possible decision cases: maybe, no, no, yes each can be reached based on the given input data.
+For example:

-For example, a specie isFish if and only if:
+    A specie isFish = Yes if and only if:
-    # isFish = yes
-       if-and-only-if
-           non-surfacing = 1
+      - non-surfacing = 1
-           flippers = 1
+      - flippers = 1

 This test runs along the right most branch of the tree and terminates at the yes node at the bottom.
+Overall using a decision-tree is simple, you take any data record and start traversing the tree based on the values of the feature columns.
+For example, the 7th data records:

+    [0, 0, 'maybe']

+is traversed using the left most branch of the tree because both of its columns are False (0).

+## Creating Decsion Tree: How machine learning algorithm works
-Overall the algorithm works in the following manner:
+following manner:
+ - Each input data is first spit into its feature columns and since the root node in the tree tests the non-surfacing

 - If a URL (page) is referenced the most by other URLs then its rank increases, because being referenced means that it is important which is the case of URL_1.
 - If an important URL like URL_1 references other URLs like URL_4 this will increase the destination’s ranking